konsnos/Arduino-WiFi-Weather/README.md

 * A Liquid Crystal Dislay similar to the one referenced here https://www.arduino.cc/en/Tutorial/LiquidCrystalDisplay

-* I used a Wemos D1 R2 as a board with the ESP-8266EX microcotroller, but the code will probably the code will work with anything having a WiFi module. ( https://www.wemos.cc/product/d1.html )
+* I used a Wemos D1 R2 as a board with the ESP-8266EX microcotroller, but the code will probably work with anything having a WiFi module. ( https://www.wemos.cc/product/d1.html )

 Video showcase: https://youtu.be/3M31VxNbEMs